 "Tevin's not a guy that you want to lose," offensive coordinator Seth Littrell said of the back, who was the first IU back to record more than 200 yards in a game since BenJarvus Green-Ellis did it a decade ago.
 "You're going to lose his productivity and the type of player that he is and the explosiveness."

 This is as bad a time as any to lose that.

 The Hoosiers (4-5, 2-3 Big Ten) still have senior running back Stephen Houston, who ran for 150 yards and two scores against the Illini.
-They also have junior running back D’Angelo Roberts and redshirt sophomore Anthony Davis and redshirt freshman Andrew Wilson.
+They also have junior running back D'Angelo Roberts and further backup options in redshirt sophomore Anthony Davis and redshirt freshman Andrew Wilson.

 But Coleman has breakaway speed the rest don't.
 His 75- and 64-yard touchdown runs against Illinois showed that.
 He is among the nation's leaders in plays of more than 40 yards and could become the first 1,000-yard back in Wilson's tenure.

 "It's nothing major," Wilson said.
 "It's not a break, but it's major enough that with an ankle deal in the skill position, a fast guy, he's going to be very, very limited, in all likelihood.